Braves vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 59 of the 90 games they were listed as the moneyline favorite this season (65.6%).
+- The Braves have gone 59-32 in games they were favored on the moneyline (winning 64.8% of those games).

-- When playing as moneyline favorites with odds of -225 or shorter, Atlanta has an 18-7 record (winning 72% of its games).
+- Atlanta has gone 15-5 (winning 75% of its games) when playing as moneyline favorites of -250 or shorter.

-- In the 103 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 55 times (55-45-3).
+- Atlanta has combined with opponents to hit the over on the total 55 times this season for a 55-46-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!